SergioVillarreal18/AgileSPA-Mood2Movie/README.md

 Mood2Movie is a Single Page Application (SPA) developed as a group project for the **Agile Project Management** course.

-The application recommends movies based on the user’s mood and preferences.
-The project was developed following agile practices such as incremental delivery, iterative development, and collaborative teamwork.
+The application helps users discover movies based on their mood and preferences, instead of searching by specific titles or actors.
+The project was developed following agile principles, emphasizing incremental delivery, iterative improvement, and close collaboration within the team.

 ---

 ## Project Overview

-The main objective of this project is to design and implement a simple but functional SPA while applying agile concepts in practice.
+The main objective of this project is to design and implement a simple yet functional SPA, while applying Agile Project Management concepts in a practical and realistic way.

-The focus is not only on technical implementation, but also on:
+Beyond the technical implementation, the project focuses on:

-- Clear separation of responsibilities
+- Clear separation of responsibilities between frontend and backend
-- Incremental feature development
+- Incremental feature development using small, manageable tasks
-- Collaboration within a development team
+- Collaboration within a cross-functional development team
-- Continuous improvement through iterations
+- Continuous improvement through feedback and iteration

 ---

 ## Application Architecture

-The project is composed of two main parts:
+The application follows a client–server architecture and is composed of two main parts:

-### Frontend
+### Frontend (SPA)

 - Single Page Application built with modern JavaScript technologies
-- Provides the user interface for mood-based movie selection
+- Provides an intuitive user interface for mood-based movie discovery
+- Includes features such as movie search, genre browsing, watchlist management, and user feedback
 - Communicates with the backend through REST API calls

 ### Backend

 - REST API developed with FastAPI
-- Processes movie data and generates recommendations
+- Loads and processes movie datasets
+- Implements the recommendation logic based on text similarity
 - Exposes endpoints consumed by the frontend

 ---